How to use the command 'gpg-zip' (with examples)

 Explanation:

-• path/to/archive.gpg: Specifies the path to the encrypted archive for which the contents should be listed.
+• path/to/archive.gpg: Refers to the path of the encrypted archive file whose contents will be listed.

 Conclusion: